dynamsoft-docs/document-normalizer-docs/programming/ios/api-reference/camera-enhancer/protocol-dcephotolistener.md

 # DCEPhotoListener

-The interface that provide method for capturing photo from the camera.
+The protocol that provide method for capturing photo from the camera.

 ```objc
 @protocol DCEPhotoListener <NSObject>